-The HNS Convention was adopted in 1996 to make it possible for up to 250 million SDR to be paid out in compensation to victims of accidents involving HNS, such as chemicals.
-The Convention is based on the two-tier system established under the CLC and Fund Conventions.
+The HNS Convention was adopted by an international conference in 1996 and is based on the highly successful model of the Civil Liability and Fund Conventions which cover pollution damage caused by spills of persistent oil from tankers.
+As with the original oil pollution compensation regime, the HNS Convention will establish a two-tier system for compensation to be paid in the event of accidents at sea, in this case, involving hazardous and noxious substances such as chemicals.
 However, it goes further in that it covers not only pollution damage but also the risks of fire and explosion, including loss of life or personal injury as well as loss of or damage to property.

 HNS are defined by reference to lists of substances included in various IMO Conventions and Codes.
 These include oils; other liquid substances defined as noxious or dangerous; liquefied gases; liquid substances with a flashpoint not exceeding 60°C; dangerous, hazardous and harmful materials and substances carried in packaged form; and solid bulk materials defined as possessing chemical hazards.
 The Convention also covers residues left by the previous carriage of HNS, other than those carried in packaged form.